Every IHOP Pancake—Ranked!

 When you think pancakes, there's a good chance IHOP comes to mind.
 It's the "home of all things breakfast and everything delicious," and that certainly includes the chain's World-Famous pancakes.
 The flapjacks you get at IHOP are legendary—fluffy and always stacked with yummy toppings.
 But, as you can imagine, some options are naturally better for your overall health than others.
 Certain IHOP pancakes are just highly caloric, sugar-filled dishes, while others aren't as bad of a treat.

 So we went ahead and looked at all the current pancakes (and crepes!) options on the IHOP menu.
 We ranked the IHOP pancakes from the worst option to the one that is the least offensive.
 We looked at the nutritional breakdowns for just the pancakes, not including any side dishes.
-(Pro tip: If you really want to indulge in any of these pancakes, we suggest eating only half at a time and saving the other half for later!)
+Pro tip: If you really want to indulge in any of these pancakes, we suggest eating only half at a time and saving the other half for later!
+Or, as Eat This, Not That! medical board expert, Leslie Bonci, MPH, RD, CSSD, LDN suggests, it's best to "split [the pancakes] and accompany [the order] with protein of some kind (think eggs), [and] ask for the butter, syrup, and whipped cream to be on the side instead of on top."

 See where your favorite IHOP pancakes end up on the list, and in case you get the urge to whip up breakfast yourself, be sure to check out these 21 Best Healthy Cooking Hacks of All Time.